L-theory of $C^*$-algebras: Relations to signature genera

 \item For every space $X$, the induced map $\MSO_*(X) \to \ko\adjt_*(X) \xto{c} \ku\adjt_*(X)$ takes a class $[M \xto{f} X]$ to $2^{- \lfloor n/2 \rfloor} f_*([D_M])$ where $[D_M]$ is the signature class of \cref{def:signature-class}. \item The Hirzebruch characteristic series of $\mathcal{L}_{AS}$ is given by

 \item We have a commutative diagram

-of $\E_\infty$-maps. \end{enumerate} \end{Thm} \begin{Rmk} Before we prove this theorem, we note that the the genus associated with $\mathcal{L}_{AS}$ is not quite the ordinary signature genus since there are powers of $2$ appearing.
+of $\E_\infty$-ring maps. \end{enumerate} \end{Thm} \begin{Rmk} Before we prove this theorem, we note that the the genus associated with $\mathcal{L}_{AS}$ is not quite the ordinary signature genus since there are powers of $2$ appearing.
 In fact, the characteristic series of the ordinary signature genus is $z / \tanh(z)$ by Hirzebruch's signature theorem.
 The genus we consider here first came up (to the best of our knowledge) in Atiyah-Singer's deduction of Hirzebruch's signature theorem using their index theorem, see \cite{MR236952}, specifically in equation (6.5) on page 577 in loc.\ cit.\ and the discussion around it for the powers of 2 that appear.
 Therefore it is not surprising that this genus shows up here.
 Similar genera have also been considered by Sullivan to construct a version of the orientation $\sigma_\R$, see e.g.\ \cite[\S 5.A]{MR548575}.
 Therefore, \cref{thm_comm_1} might not come as a surprise to the experts.
-However, a highly structured statement as Theorem \ref{thm_comm_1} (4) is only possible since we have also constructed the map $\ko\adjt \to \ell(\R)\adjt$ in a highly structured way. \end{Rmk}
+However, a highly structured statement as Theorem \ref{thm_comm_1} (4) is only possible since we have also constructed the map $\ko\adjt \to \ell(\R)\adjt$ as a map of $\E_\infty$-ring spectra. \end{Rmk}

 \begin{proof}[Proof of \cref{Prop_signature}] First, we note that the statement of \cref{Prop_signature} is equivalent to showing the claimed equality after inverting 2.
 By (4) of \cref{thm_comm_1}, we also have a commutative diagram of $\E_\infty$-ring spectra